donaldscoon/Modified-Energy-Cascade/GSUA/procedures.md

   * EE to EE function

 # Questions for Carpena
-* Should I use the same samples/model outputs from the python portion to run the EE programs?
+* I used the sobol parameters (which had 128 unique levels) for the EE testing, is that alright?
-  * Right now it appears to generate the inputs in "levels", which appears important.
+* Would it be important to include the previous output as an input for each sobol/EE test?